• Skip to primary navigation

 cutting the pasta with a roller with zigzag edges

-long wide ribbons of pappardelle
+Long wide ribbons of handcut homemade pappardelle egg pasta.

 homemade egg pasta cut into zigzagged squares to fill with tortellini di Bolognese filling